xecrotron/dvlsecurevision/src/content/about.md

-# About Sentinel Shield
+# About DVL Secure Vision

 ## Our Story
-Sentinel Shield was established with a singular mission: to provide unparalleled security services that our clients can rely on.
+DVL Secure Vision was established with a singular mission: to provide unparalleled security services that our clients can rely on.
 We bring together a team of seasoned professionals with extensive experience in security, intelligence, and risk management.

 Our commitment to excellence and our client-first philosophy have made us a trusted partner for businesses and individuals across various sectors.
 We believe in proactive security measures, combining human expertise with cutting-edge technology to stay ahead of threats.